“Women are not dying because of untreatable diseases.

 Professor Mahmoud Fathalla, President of the International Federation of Obstetricians and Gynaecologists

-According to WHO, maternal mortality is defined as “the death of a woman during pregnancy or in the 42 days following the end of her pregnancy – of any cause linked to the pregnancy or aggravated by it or the treatment of it, but not accidental or secondary causes”.
+WHO defines maternal mortality as “the death of a woman during pregnancy or in the 42 days following the end of her pregnancy – of any cause linked to the pregnancy or aggravated by it or the treatment of it, but not accidental or secondary causes”.
 Principal causes are hemorrhage, infection, non-medical abortion, arterial hypertension or prolonged or difficult labour.

-Between 1990 and 2013, the rate of maternal mortality decreased from 380 to 210 per 100,000 pregnancies, ie. a significant reduction of 45%.
-But while these figures are encouraging, they are still way too high and far from the 75% decrease between 1990 and 2015 which the UN Member States committed to in 2000 with the Millenium Development Goals.
+Between 1990 and 2013, the global maternal mortality ratio decreased from 380 to 210 per 100,000 pregnancies, i.e. a significant reduction of 45%.
+However, while these figures are encouraging, they are still way too high and far from the 75% decrease between 1990 and 2015 which the UN Member States committed to in 2000 with the Millenium Development Goals, and well below target 3.1 to which committed to in 2015 with the SDGs – ‘By 2030, reduce the global maternal mortality ratio to less than 70 per 100 000 live births‘.

 In addition, for each maternal death, there are about 30 cases of illness or handicap linked to pregnancy or childbirth.
 A too frequent example of maternal morbidity is the obstetric fistula, a debilitating condition which can be avoided, and whose consequences are tragic for the mothers.
 In addition to suffering physically, they are shamed, abandoned and ostracised by their communities.
 Another example is sterility which can result from complications, and whose social consequences can be as serious.